Average-Case Reductions for $k$-XOR and Tensor PCA: Gaussian Resolution

-The discrete equation combination reduction ($\DiscrEqComb$) in \autoref{sec:discrete_resolution} combines pairs of entries in the input and achieves entrywise noise independence by not reusing them -- this works best for sparser instances of $\kxor$, i.e. small density $\eps$.
-We introduce a new reduction in Lemma~\ref{lem:gauss_resolution}, \emph{Gaussian equation combination} ($\GaussEqComb$), that improves upon parameter tradeoffs in \autoref{sec:discrete_resolution} for inputs with larger density $\eps$.
+The discrete resolution reduction ($\DiscrEqComb$) in \autoref{sec:discrete_resolution} combines pairs of entries in the input and achieves entrywise noise independence by simply not reusing the input equations -- this works best for sparser instances of $\kxor$, i.e. small density $\eps$.
+We introduce a new reduction in Lemma~\ref{lem:gauss_resolution}, \emph{Gaussian resolution} ($\GaussEqComb$), that improves upon parameter tradeoffs $k' \leq \min\set{k(1-\eps), 2k|\eps|}$ for target $\eps' = 1$ in \autoref{sec:discrete_resolution} for some inputs with larger density $\eps \geq 1/3$.
+See \autoref{sec:to_tensor_pca} for the comparison of the two reductions.